Art for all people (Easy Language)

 Museum Guide:

 There have been incidents in museums recently.
-Young people who are committed to climate protection have come to museums.
-There they have made works of art dirty.
-Are museums now afraid that the works of art will be damaged if people can attack them?
+Young people campaigning for climate change have come to museums and dirtyed works of art.
+Are museums now afraid that the works of art will be damaged if people attack them?

 Martin Essl:

 Of course, works of art must be protected.
-But there are many ways to make works of art accessible to everyone.
+But there are many ways to make them accessible to everyone.
 There are also technical possibilities,

 that help with this.

-Not all works of art have to be accessible to everyone.
+Not all works of art need to be accessible to everyone.
 Some works of art are enough.
-No one can remember all works of art anyway,
+No one can remember all the works of art anyway.

 when he has visited a museum.
-That is why it is okay if not all works of art are accessible to everyone.
+Therefore, it's okay if not all works of art are accessible to everyone.

 Museum Guide: